 Tips for Writing Appreciation Letters

-Write as soon as possible.
+Write the letter as soon as possible.
 Try to send the appreciation letter or email as soon as possible.
 For example, if you have an informational interview with a contact, send them a thank-you letter by the next day.
 You want the person receiving the letter to remember what you are thanking them for.

-Explain why you’re writing.
+Explain why you’re writing the letter.
 Clearly explain what you are showing appreciation for.
 Especially if you dropped the ball on writing immediately and it has been a while, the person might need a reminder.

-Keep it short and focused.
+Keep the letter it short and focused.
 Keep your letter concise.
 You want to express your thanks without going on for too long.
 A couple of paragraphs is typically sufficient.

 Be sincere.
 Don’t go over the top in your appreciation.
 Express your gratitude sincerely, but briefly.
 Simply state how much you value the person’s help or their achievement.